-(15.b.)
-FORMULA APPLICATION

-(15.c.)
-Contact Hours: 12.5 Lecture
+(15.a.)
+CD-2 (15.b.)
+FORMULA APPLICATION (15.c.)
+Contact Hours: 12.5 Lecture (15.d.)
+Prerequisites: None

 To familiarize the trainee with diving physics formulas as used in diving, provide practical experience in using diving physics formulas.
 Calculate gauge and absolute pressure at various depths, volume of cylinders, time duration of air supply from air flasks, air supplies required by divers and flow requirements for masks and hats.
 Understand the required capacity of an air compressor for safe diving operations.